nodejs/is-my-node-vulnerable/README.md

 ## API

-This package also exports a function `isNodeVulnerable` to perform the check in runtime
+This package also exports a function `isNodeVulnerable` to perform the check at runtime

 > [!NOTE]
 > The API is only supported on active Node.js versions (v18.x, v20.x, v22.x, v23.x)